 What is Harry’s Shave Club?

-- Harry’s has an online store and sells shave kits in stores like Target.
+- Harry’s has an online store and sells shave kits in stores like Amazon.

-- The brand caters to simply perfect tools for shaving and German-made razors, but the shave kits and ongoing subscriptions have a premium cost.
+- The brand caters to perfect shaving tools made from German-made razors, but the shave kits and ongoing subscriptions have a premium cost.

-- Everything’s included in their shave kits, making it a great choice for beginners to shave clubs.
+- Everything’s included in their shave kits, making it a superb choice for beginners to shave clubs.

 - You can also sign up for a “convenient” subscription service, which may save you money if you frequently purchase replacement cartridge blades.